Thorndyke Creek Culverts Replacement

-Thorndyke Creek flows under Thorndyke Road through a pair of 5-foot corrugated metal pipe (CMP) culverts.
-The culvert outlets are perched due to outlet scour and the Washington Department of Fish and Wildlife (WDFW) has classified the site as a partial barrier to fish passage.
+Thorndyke Creek previously flowed under Thorndyke Road through a pair of 5-foot corrugated metal pipe (CMP) culverts.
+The culvert outlets were perched due to outlet scour and the Washington Department of Fish and Wildlife (WDFW) classified the site as a partial barrier to fish passage.

-Jefferson County will be replacing the existing culverts with a new fish-passable structure.
-This structure will mimic the characteristics of the natural stream channel.
-It will be 35 feet wide by 12 feet tall and the culvert bottom will be filled with between 6 and 8 feet of aggregate and streambed sediment to simulate a natural streambed.
-This will provide access to many miles of spawning and rearing habitat for the native fish population of Summer and Fall Chum, Coho, Steelhead, and Sea Run Cutthroat.
+In 2022 Jefferson County replaced the existing culverts with a new fish-passable structure.
+This structure mimics the characteristics of the natural stream channel.
+It is 35 feet wide by 12 feet tall and the culvert bottom is filled with 6 to 8 feet of aggregate and streambed sediment to simulate a natural streambed.
+This has opened up access to many miles of spawning and rearing habitat for the native fish population of Summer and Fall Chum, Coho, Steelhead, and Sea Run Cutthroat.

-The project will be constructed in the summer of 2022 with a total cost estimate of $1,935,778, and is approximately 95% funded by grants from the Washington State Fish Barrier Removal Board and the U.S. Fish & Wildlife National Fish Passage Program.
+The project was completed on October 31, 2022 for a total cost of $2,150,500, and was 95% funded by grants from the Washington State Fish Barrier Removal Board and the U.S. Fish & Wildlife National Fish Passage Program.